SeyiMich/POAKIN/README.md

         d) Autotheft cases in 2022 = 9791
         e) Autotheft cases in 2023 = 12067

         There's an alarming increase in auto theft incidents.
-These trends suggest a critical need to understand the contributing factors and implement effective countermeasures.
+These trends suggests a critical need to understand the contributing factors and implement effective countermeasures.

 #### [b] Daily Analysis